Oxford Parliament (1258): Aftermath

 The resolution of the Parliament did not last for long.
-The Pope excused the King of his obligations related to the throne of Sicily, meaning that he no longer required the funds provided by the additional taxation given to him by Parliament.
-The issue was one which was brought before King Louis IX of France, acting as arbitrator between Henry and the Barons at the Mise of Amiens.
-Louis made a decision entirely in favour of his fellow King, overturning the agreement made at the Oxford Parliament and absolved Henry's need to allow Parliament to appoint ministers, instead restoring that power to him.
+The pope excused the King of his obligations related to the throne of Sicily, meaning that he no longer required the funds provided by the additional taxation given to him by Parliament.
+The issue was one which was brought before King Louis IX of France, acting as arbitrator between Henry and the barons at the Mise of Amiens.
+Louis made a decision entirely in favour of his fellow king, overturning the agreement made at the Oxford Parliament and absolved Henry's need to allow Parliament to appoint ministers, instead restoring that power to him.

 This soon resulted in the Second Barons' War, with forces led by Simon de Montfort rebelling against the King.
-Following an initial attack by the Barons, Henry's feudal army was summoned and won a battle at Northampton.
-The forces of Montfort and Henry failed to come to terms, resulting in the Battle of Lewes where the Barons were victorious and the Mise of Lewes resulted.
-Prince Edward escaped his captors within a few months, and began to re-conquer England.
+Following an initial attack by the rebel barons, Henry's feudal army was summoned and won a battle at Northampton.
+The forces of Montfort and Henry failed to come to terms, resulting in the Battle of Lewes where the rebel barons were victorious and the Mise of Lewes resulted.
+Lord Edward escaped his captors within a few months, and began to re-conquer England.
 The forces of Montfort found themselves trapped at Evesham, and in the ensuing battle, he was killed and his forces were routed by Edward's.
-The Barons continued to resist, but the Dictum of Kenilworth in October 1266 granted pardons, resulting in their surrender.
+The rebel barons continued to resist, but the Dictum of Kenilworth in October 1266 granted pardons, resulting in their surrender.